Healthy Homes Assessment Homedale

 Homedale Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required throughout Homedale and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is compulsory for all Homedale and New Zealand rental homes where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate compliance with each Healthy Homes Standards that apply or will be applied during the tenure of an apartment rental.
+• Landlords and property managers must keep records that prove compliance with the Healthy Homes Standard that apply or will be applied to an apartment rental.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

-• All houses let through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes